-- a. not complying with development standards and/or any regulations of the Zoning or Subdivision Control Ordinance; - b. not obtaining an Improvement Location Permit prior to the start of construction of any improvement for which such a permit is required by this Ordinance; - c. not completing structures or other improvements consistent with any approved Improvement Location Permit, variance, special exception, or other approval; - d. not meeting the conditions or commitments of a special exception, variance, or rezoning petition;
+- a.
+Not complying with development standards and/or any regulations of the Zoning or Subdivision Control Ordinance; - Not obtaining an Improvement Location Permit prior to the start of construction of any improvement for which such a permit is required by this Ordinance; - Not completing structures or other improvements consistent with any approved Improvement Location Permit, variance, special exception, or other approval; - d.
+Not meeting the conditions or commitments of a special exception, variance, or rezoning petition;